RCJacH/RCJacH.github.io/content/post/Analysis/Jacob-Collier/Scooping.md

 date: 2021-02-24T21:57:35+08:00
 tags: ["Analysis", "Jacob Collier", "Theory", "Vocal Arrangement"]
 categories: ["Videos"]
-description: "Compilation and analysis of Jacob Collier's use of a vocal arrangement technique called Scooping (as described in June Lee's transcriptions)."
+description: "Compilation and analysis of Jacob Collier's use of a vocal arrangement technique called Scooping."
 banner: "img/banners/analysis/jacob-collier/Jacob Collier - Collection of Gospel Scoopings.png"
 ---

-So I made a compilation and analysis video of one of Jacob Collier's vocal arrangement techniques, called Scooping (as described in June Lee's transcriptions).
+I made a compilation and analysis video of one of Jacob Collier's vocal arrangement techniques, called Scooping (as described in June Lee's transcriptions).

 From my understanding, the gospel-oriented scooping is a set of two chords, with step-wise motion voice-leadings, often in straight eighth or sixteenth notes.